jsiburian/jsiburian.github.io/content/authors/admin/_index.md

     url: https://www.waseda.jp/top/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: ''

 # Interests to show in About widget
 interests:
+  - Robot Manipulation
+  - Tactile Sensing
   - Deep Learning for Robotics
-  - Tactile Manipulation
-  - Task and Motion Planning

 # Education to show in About widget
 education: